sindresorhus/electron-dl/readme.md

 Type: `Function`

-Optional callback that receives a number between `0` and `1` representing the progress of the current download.
+Optional callback that receives a number between `0` and `1` representing the total progress of all the current downloads.

 #### onCancel